“Malls are on their last legs.”

 The pandemic has made one thing abundantly clear - health and safety is the #1 priority.
 As restrictions lift and people start returning to some form of normalcy, keeping them safe and engaged can only be achieved through embracing digitisation.

 Imagine being able to predict what product your customer is more likely to buy, viewing a heat map to identify hotspots and being able to distill customer feedback in a meaningful way.
-Digitisation provides analytics that is otherwise unavailable.
+Digitisation provides analytics that are otherwise unavailable.
 When shared with brands, malls can work with brands to map out a store flow conducive to buying, readjust rent based on how ‘hot’ a zone is and implement customer feedback.

 Digitalisation of shopping malls can also help malls understand how many touch points customers need to make a purchase and which type of display attracts the most attention.
 Along with other valuable metrics, this can help you create a powerful marketing strategy - delivering relevant campaigns based on customer segments, time of day and location.